 Current PhD students

-- A first order hyperbolic framework for thermo-elasticity (second supervisor)
+- A first order hyperbolic framework for thermo-elasticity (awarded in 2020)

 - An upwind cell centred finite volume method for large strain explicit solid dynamics in OpenFOAM (thesis, awarded in 2018)

 - Honourary Research Associate, Zienkiewicz Centre for Computational Engineering (ZCCE), Swansea University, 2018-Present.